 Nanda Dias

 In my early career, I collaborated with several creative teams and agencies before co-founding a design studio in Rio alongside two university friends and three former professors.
 After relocating abroad—living in London, Dessau, Bremen and Berlin—I immersed myself in startup environments where I learned quickly, adapted even faster, and helped transform rough ideas into products people genuinely wanted to use.
 I’ve worked across nine industries, spanning startups to global enterprises and B2C to B2B.
 Along the way, I discovered a passion for mentoring, leading workshops on experimental typography and musical album apps as side projects.
-These experiences fueled my love for expressive design and continuous learning through both traditional and emerging technologies.
+These experiences fuelled my love for expressive design and continuous learning through both traditional and emerging technologies.

 “Bold ideas welcome.
 Assumptions?
 Checked early and often.”